 I’m thinking here in particular of an (un)social media platform like Facebook, which enforces both an individualizing faciality and a dividualising data capture.
 Both sides of this serve the capitalist function of separating us.
 Possibly even of “straightening” us and of “making us white,” to use the words of Stefano Harney (2018, 108).
 This is not to say that moves of creative subversion cannot exist within such platforms.
 However, my concern is that “the conceptual foundation of oppression” (Plumwood 1993, x), underlying the supposed consensual and rational, but essentially separating, and now often dividualizing tendencies, involved in many of the more normative interfacings, needs to be challenged.
 It needs challenging because otherwise it can too easily follow that well-intended moves toward promoting difference and more participatory democratic practices risk leaving the hauntings of a europhallic and white, humanist normativity intact.
 If these are left intact, affectability (which in the case of ‘social’ media platforms like Facebook now also includes data as our “lost means”) is again turned towards profit, exploitation, and patriarchy.
 While these may no longer be working directly for the subject as such (Harney 2013) they still end up supporting the separability of our white ‘gentlemen.’
 Indeed, there is within the contemporary capitalist and dividual fields of control—of data for example—also a push toward separability (away from our shared communual means and trans-subjective feel).

-In order to challenge this separability, which, as just mentioned now also works at a dividualizing level, I’ve follow Ferreira da Silva’s suggestion and engaged with practices that foster connection.
-I should emphasize here that for Ferreira da Silva it “is not so much about reconnecting” because we “are always already ‘connected’” (Ferreira da Silva in Desideri & Ferreira da Silva 2016, 5).
-What is needed, according to Ferreira da Silva, is for us to “[r]ecall (…make actual) the (virtual) connection because we live with the illusion that we are isolated, self-enclosed—or as they say ‘self-possessed’ individuals” (in Desideri and Ferreira da Silva 2016, 5).
+In order to challenge this separability, which, as just mentioned now also works at a dividualizing level, I’ve followed Ferreira da Silva’s suggestion and engaged with practices that foster connection.
+I should emphasize here that, for Ferreira da Silva, it “is not so much about reconnecting” because we “are always already ‘connected’” (Ferreira da Silva in Desideri & Ferreira da Silva 2016, 5).
+What is needed, according to Ferreira da Silva, is for us to “[r]ecall (…make actual) the (virtual) connection because we live with the illusion that we are isolated, self-enclosed—or as they say ‘self-possessed’ individuals” (5).
 But we are all affectively entangled, and it seems to me that an important ecosophic step is to practice a care for the mutually inclusive affectability of entangled difference (Massumi 2017, 58).
 This is precisely what happens in Propositions for Social Dreaming—in both the creation of the quilts and the computational work itself—and I would like to again point to Stefano Harney, because he writes:

-This seems to me to be our task—to find ways where we can remain open to each other, allow our means to explore the full entanglement of our lives together and our full entanglement of this love, pain, and joy with each other in and of the earth.
-(Harney 2018, 109)
+This seems to me to be our task—to find ways where we can remain open to each other, allow our means to explore the full entanglement of our lives together and our full entanglement of this love, pain, and joy with each other in and of the earth (2018, 109).

 For many of us this must involve a remaking of social practices—and the creation of more entangled ways of living.
 It is important to ensure that this move becomes as ethically responsible as possible.
 This is best done by tending to the field of inseparable difference.
 This is where social life—and dreaming—is actualized and lived.
 And it is in this more lively and immanent field of relation that new social practices can be invented.